|Home||Natural Family Living||Big Life Issues||Animal-

 They are dangerous, called "widow-makers" in Australia due to sudden branch falls.

-In the map below, we were at the top left of fire in Hout Bay.
+In the map of southerly Cape Town below, we were at the top left of the fire in Hout Bay.

 Map of Great Fire (Cape Argus)